How Bosses Can Support Their Employees’ Development

 Program designers usually focus on meeting the learning needs of participants and aligning content with corporate strategy and goals.
 And they should.

-But what happens before and after those formal programs has a major impact on the return on training investment, and could be the key to ensuring success: Boss support.
+But what happens before and after those formal programs has a major impact on the return on training investment, and could be the key to ensuring success: boss support.

-Our research on what makes leadership development programs successful has found that people who have support from their bosses get significantly more out of these types of trainings.
+Our research on what makes leadership development programs successful has found that people who have support from their bosses get significantly more out of these types of training.
 In fact, it’s the primary predictor of a leadership development program’s success.

 When bosses are more engaged and actively show clear support of their direct reports’ development, participants report they get more value from the training.